Joannes Mattaeus Caryophyllis

-Joannes Mattaeus Caryophyllis (1566–1633) was a Roman Catholic prelate who served as Titular Archbishop of Iconium (1622–1633).
+Joannes Mattaeus Caryophyllis (1566–1633) was a Catholic prelate who served as Titular Archbishop of Iconium (1622–1633).

 Biography

 Joannes Mattaeus Caryophyllis was born in La Canée in 1566.

 On 8 August 1622, he was appointed during the papacy of Pope Gregory XV as Titular Archbishop of Iconium.

 On 18 September 1622, he was consecrated bishop by Francesco Sacrati (cardinal), Bishop of Cesena, with Sebastiano Poggi, Bishop Emeritus of Ripatransone, and Girolamo Tantucci, Bishop of Grosseto, serving as co-consecrators.

 He served as Titular Archbishop of Iconium until his death on 23 May 1633.

 Episcopal succession

 While bishop, he was the principal co-consecrator of: